Meningitis

 How common is meningitis?

-Meningitis is most commonly caused by viruses: in western countries up to 17 in 100,000 people contract viral meningitis each year.
+Meningitis is most commonly caused by viruses.
+In Germany, up to 20 in every 100,000 people contract viral meningitis each year.
 About half of all meningitis cases are caused by enteroviruses.

-One to two of every 100,000 people in western Europe contract bacterial meningitis each year.
+Fewer than one in every 100,000 people contract bacterial meningitis each year in Germany.
 The most common bacterial pathogens are pneumococci and meningococci.
 Meningococcal infections primarily affect infants and one-year-olds.

-In countries with a moderate climate like Germany, meningococci infections usually peak at the beginning of the year.
-On the other hand, viral meningitis is most common in the summer and autumn months.
+In countries with a moderate climate like Germany, meningococci infections typically peak at the beginning of the year.

 Interesting fact: The prevalence of meningitis has fallen sharply in recent decades as a result of vaccination programs.